History

 Introduction

-The Department of History and Political Science comprises areas of study in history, pre- law, political science, and international relations.
+The Department of History and Political Science comprises areas of study in history, pre- law, legal studies, public policy, political science, and international relations.
 Courses are designed to address the questions of the past, present, and future.

 Purpose

-It is the purpose of the Department of History and Political Science to educate students in the disciplines of history, pre-law, political science, and international relations.
+The purpose of the Department of History and Political Science is to educate students in the disciplines of history, pre-law, legal studies, public policy, political science, and international relations.
 The Department’s programs are designed to prepare students for graduate and professional schools, as well as the workforce.

 Eligibility Requirements